The University of Michigan is committed to achieving net-zero greenhouse gas emissions university-wide.

 - Foster a university-wide culture of sustainability, with justice as a core principle.

 - Discontinued direct investments in companies that are the largest contributors to greenhouse gases, and new investments in funds whose primary focus is oil reserves, oil extraction, or thermal coal extraction.

 - Shifted natural resource investments to renewable energy, low-carbon fuel and other investments to help build a sustainable economy.

 U-M efforts align with UN Intergovernmental Panel on Climate Change (IPCC) guidance:

 - U-M is on pace to reduce Scope 1 and 2 greenhouse gas emissions by 50 percent by 2025, which exceeds the IPCC's guidance to reduce emissions by 45 percent by 2030.

-- U-M committed to eliminate 100 percent of Scope 1 and 2 emissions by 2040 — ten years ahead of the IPCC's global net-zero target.
+- U-M committed to eliminating 100 percent of Scope 1 and 2 emissions by 2040 — ten years ahead of the IPCC's global net-zero target.

 For more up-to-date information on how U-M is progressing toward carbon neutrality, visit the Priorities & Progress page.